dagnall53/NMEADisplay/README.md

 # CODE FEATURES:

-The "DISPLAY" function in the main ino is a (huge) switch function that defines what happens on each page of the display and what will happen if buttons on that page are pressed.
+The "DISPLAY" function in the main ino is a (huge) 'switch' function that defines what happens on each page of the display and what will happen if buttons on that page are pressed.
 There is a 'button' structure that defines the size and shape and colours of all boxes on the screen.

-A GFXBorderBoxPrintf(Button button, const char* fmt, ...)  will print any data in center of the defined 'button'.
+A GFXBorderBoxPrintf(Button button, const char* fmt, ...) function will print any data in center of the defined 'button'.

-:eg GFXBorderBoxPrintf(BigSingleTopLeft, BoatData.SOG, "%2.1fkt"); will print the Button box with borders and the SOG with one decimal place.
+eg: GFXBorderBoxPrintf(BigSingleTopLeft, BoatData.SOG, "%2.1fkt"); will print the Button box "BigSingleTopLeft" with borders and the SOG with one decimal place.

 To speed up screen updates I use a second function to just update the text and not redraw the box and borders:

 UpdateDataTwoSize(11, 10, BigSingleTopLeft, BoatData.SOG, "%2.1fkt");

-This displays the SOG using two font sizes (here 11 and 10) with the smaller font used after the decimal point.
+This displays the SOG (in BigSingleTopLeft), using two font sizes (here 11 and 10) with the smaller font used after the decimal point.

 Touch screen 'actions' are controlled by a boolean CheckButton(), and an example would be:
 if (CheckButton(BigSingleTopLeft)) { Display_Page = 8; }